Q. I don’t have British citizenship, but I’m currently living in the UK. Can I apply?

 The eligible courses have been identified by industry professionals as producing students ready to work in film, games or television in areas in which BAFTA has a focus.
-The courses may also have been accredited with the ScreenSkills ‘Tick’ or by the British Journalism Training Council (BJTC) or TIGA.
+The courses may have been endorsed by ScreenSkills, the British Journalism Training Council (BJTC) or TIGA.
 For craft areas that are not covered by those organisations, we have consulted the industry.
-We appreciate that this means some good courses may not be eligible this year but, with a very limited number of scholarships on offer, this method was chosen to narrow down the field.
-If you would like your course to be reviewed and considered for future years, please email [email protected]
+We appreciate that this means some good courses may not be eligible this year but there are only a limited number of scholarships on offer.

 Q. Will I need to demonstrate why I need financial support, or are applicants assessed on talent alone?

 All applicants are assessed on financial need as well as their demonstrated technical ability and personal statement answers.

 Q. Although I’m a new career starter, I am older than the average student; can I still apply for a scholarship?

 Yes, there is no age limit for applicants.

-Q. I’ll be starting one of the eligible courses in 2022 but I haven't been accepted yet.
+Q. I have applied to start one of the eligible courses in 2022 but I haven't been accepted yet.
 Can I still apply this year?

 If the course year starts between September 2021 and July 2022 you can apply for a scholarship this year.
 Please upload a letter confirming that you have applied for the course as part of your scholarship application, even if you have not yet been accepted.
 Please note if you are invited for an interview, we will need proof from the institution that you have been accepted onto the course.